 By the time a given month's PCE-PI is announced at the end of the following month, the following month's inflation is already history and can no longer be affected by Fed policy.
 Since the FOMC only meets 8 times a year, an additional six or seven weeks might also go by before it even meets.
 It therefore is appropriate, for Taylor Rule policy purposes, to look beyond the first few months, and to focus instead on the forecasts farther into the future.
 The cyan line in Figure 2 shows the forward forecast for average inflation, beginning 3 months in the future.
-In most cases this forward forecast is virtually indistinguishable from the long-run inflation rate, even in months like 11/24, when the lagged rate was far below the entrenched rate.
+In most cases, the 3-month forward forecast of one year inflation is virtually indistinguishable from the long-run inflation rate.